This

 from a phone booth in a nearby town and threatens to shoot Smith's

-tense and handled well by director, Powell.
+tense and handled well by Powell.

 Perhaps